jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 ## Intervals between strings

-The differences in pitch between the strings on a guitar are carefully chosen to be some of the most fundamental sounds in music.
+The differences in pitch between the strings on a guitar are carefully chosen as some of the most fundamental sounds in music.
 Differences in pitch are called "intervals".

 The interval between a string and its neighbor to the left (other than strings 2-3) is called a **perfect fifth**.